I sat down the other night to watch Night of Too Many Stars with the expectation of enjoying a few laughs in the name of a worthwhile cause.

-The moment was a primetime example of how a cause can reach beyond its typical audience of stakeholders and generate mainstream support.
-I have no personal connection to autism, a disorder affecting roughly 1 in 88 children, but the magic of the moment lied in how I and no doubt millions others suddenly felt as if we knew someone with autism.
-Witnessing firsthand the potential of an overlooked and misunderstood population compelled me to donate – and I would bet overall donations spiked in the minutes following the performance.
+The moment was a primetime example of when a cause reaches beyond its typical audience of stakeholders and generates mainstream support.
+I have no personal connection to autism, a disorder affecting roughly 1 in 88 children, but the magic of the moment lied in how I and no doubt millions others suddenly felt as if we did.
+Witnessing firsthand the potential of an overlooked and misunderstood population compelled me to donate.
+I would bet overall donations spiked in the minutes following the performance.

 Non-profits and cause organizations are no strangers to using powerful human-interest stories to drive action from their target audiences.
 One autistic girl’s talents only reinforced that plucking on heartstrings is the surest way to open purse strings.